imnista/SquirrelFramework.MongoDB/README.md

-SquirrelFramework.MongoDB 0.9.0
+SquirrelFramework.MongoDB 0.9.2
 ===============

-Squirrel Framework - A lightweight back-end framework and utilities kit based on MongoDB / Redis.
+Squirrel Framework - A lightweight back-end framework and utilities kit based on MongoDB.

 The word Squirrel has the meaning of squirrels and storage.
 The Squirrel Framework is working to make your MongoDB / Azure Cosmos DB-based applications lightweight and fast.